 Sometimes, pre-existing issues in a family can further complicate the caregiving relationship.
-For caregivers with these challenges, CFCSS provides short-term one-on-one counseling sessions with a professional counsellor.
-Referrals to our counsellor are made through contact with a Facilitator.
+For caregivers with these challenges, CFCSS can provide resources for counselors.

 CFCSS works closely with the community, including other service organizations, health care services, community groups and local government to enhance the community’s capacity to respond to the needs of all citizens.

 CFCSS supports Young Carers as well, youth who are in a caregiving role.